Rep. June Robsinson was elected in 2014 and represents the 38th Legislative District.

 Formerly, she was a program director, and later a volunteer board member, for Migrant Health Promotion, a national organization that strives to alleviate health disparities in rural and disenfranchised communities.
 She also worked as a medical clinic manager and Director of Planning and Program Management at the Community Health Center of Snohomish County.

 Recently, she served as the Executive Director of the Housing Consortium of Everett and Snohomish County.
-Rep. Robinson also serves on the board of the Washington Low Income Housing Alliance, and she serves on both the Salary Commission and the Human Needs Committee for the City of Everett.
+Rep. Robinson also served on the board of the Washington Low Income Housing Alliance.

 She has volunteered with United Way of Snohomish County and in Everett Public Schools.